 It also provides the students with the knowledge of appropriate statistical tools by which they can analyse and interpret the economic information, and draw meaningful conclusions from the data.

 - Precautions to be taken while using Secondary Data

 - Types of Sampling Methods

 - Meaning and Objectives of Classification of Data

 - Diagrammatic Presentation

-For finding the updated syllabus and solutions to CBSE Class 11 Economics, visit BYJU’S website or download the BYJU’S app for the best kind of learning experience.
+To get the latest updated syllabus and solutions to CBSE Class 11 Economics, visit BYJU’S website or download the app for the best learning experience.